rtrochim/zpr-agario/readme.txt

 To run frontend (JS) tests, navigate to src/agario/ and type 'yarn' and then yarn test'.
 That will execute a command for Jest Framework and generate a report with code coverage.
 You should be able to see the coverage right away in your terminal window.

+Generating documentation is possible with the help of Doxygen.
+Just run 'doxygen' in the main folder and everything should be created.